aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

 vulnerabilityReport.scanner: Trivy
 ```

-We can probably use `app.kubernetes.io/managed-by: trivy-operator`, as this is a label in a standard Kubernetes recommends.
+We can probably use `app.kubernetes.io/managed-by: trivy-operator`, as this is a label in a standard format Kubernetes recommends.

 We proceed to create the network policy as follows: